Damar Hamlin Makes First On-Camera Appearance Since ‘Monday Night Football’ Collapse - NewsBreak

 S orry to disappoint you, conspiracy theorists , but Buffalo Bills player Damar Hamlin is very much alive and healing from the cardiac incident that derailed his season and almost ended his life on Monday Night Football.

 Football fans watched in horror as medical personnel, surrounded by Bills players who blocked the camera’s view, attempted to resuscitate Hamlin, who was in full cardiac arrest.
 Once he was transported to a local hospital, concern for his well-being went viral, reaching non-football fans and people around the world.
-A GoFundMe account was created while he was still in college to collect a modest amount for a holiday toy drive.
-The original goal of $2,500 has since grown to raise over $9 million.
+A GoFundMe account was created while he was still in college to collect a modest amount for a holiday toy drive, but never closed and eventually grew to $9 million.

-In what could only be described as a miraculous recovery, Hamlin woke up less than a week later.
-To everyone’s surprise he asked “Did we win” not knowing the game had been canceled.
-By that Sunday, players around the league were wearing “Pray for Damar” tees.
-And what seemed like the entire world was sending him support via social media.
+In what could only be described as a miraculous recovery, Hamlin woke up less than a week later, only to ask “Did we win” not knowing the game had been canceled.
+By that Sunday, players around the league were wearing ‘Pray for Damar’ T’s, and what seemed like the entire world was sending him support via social media.

 Hamlin did not provide any updates on his medical condition or any reason doctors may have discovered for his collapse.
 His spokesman had previously said that Hamlin is recovering but still needs supplemental oxygen.
 Observers noted that the video appeared to have been recorded in several takes and edited.

-The timing of Hamlin’s announcement could have been to assuage conspiracy theories that surged after he attended the Bills’ second game Jan.
+The timing of Hamlin’s announcement could have been to assuage conspiracy theories that surged after he attended the Bills’ second game on Jan.
 22 against the Bengals to decide who would advance to the AFC Championship.
-Hamlin was briefly seen on video walking to his suite via an enclosed golf cart.
-He appeared to be wearing a face covering.
+Hamlin was briefly seen on video getting to his suite via an enclosed golf cart, where he appeared to be wearing a face covering.

-Neither Hamlin, his family nor any of the doctors treating him have made that correlation.
-What caused his collapse also has not been publicly revealed.
+Neither Hamlin, his family nor any of the doctors treating him have made that correlation, nor have they publicly revealed what caused his collapse.

 Hamlin says that he intends to put the unexpected financial blessing to good use.
 He has already made his Chasing Millions foundation an official 5013c non-profit.